Research and Scholarship

 Ed Bickle

 Since completing my PhD in 2018, I have been a lecturer in Learning Development at Bournemouth University, working within a small academic team to provide faculty level support to students.
-I am a member of the ALDinHE Research Community of Practice.
-I have 20 years experience within the HE sector.
+I am co-lead of the ALDinHE Research Community of Practice.
+I have over 20 years experience within the HE sector.
 Much of this time has been spent in research roles within the Widening Participation field, working within national schemes such as Aimhigher.

 Finley Lawson